rodrigopolo/brripguide/guide_en.md

 #### 3D SBS Video Encoding

-Side-by-side 3D encoding is something special, 3D Blu-ray Discs have two different video streams for each eye, so the encoding requires to merge the "right" and "left" video streams into one video, then squeeze both videos to fit the original video dimension, but there is something tricky, the "right" video stream isn't a typical H.264 stream but a *"Stereo H.264"*, so for that reason we need some extra software to decode it
+Side-by-side 3D encoding is something special, 3D Blu-ray Discs have two different video streams for each eye, so the encoding requires to merge the "right" and "left" video streams into one video, then squeeze both videos to fit the original video dimension, but there is something tricky, the "right" video stream isn't a typical H.264 stream but a *"Stereo H.264"*, so for that reason we need some extra software to decode it.

-We can't use *HandBreak* for video encoding because [it doesn't handle *AviSynth*](https://forum.handbrake.fr/viewtopic.php?f=23&t=21092#p97222) and because *HandBreak* doesn't have the availability to merge two videos into one video (compositing) so instead we use *X264* directly.
+We can't use *HandBreak* for video encoding because [it doesn't handle *AviSynth*](https://forum.handbrake.fr/viewtopic.php?f=23&t=21092#p97222) and because *HandBreak* doesn't have the availability to merge two videos into one video, so instead we use *X264* directly.

-*AviSynth* is a [frameserver](http://en.wikipedia.org/wiki/Frameserver) script based, it can read, decode and serve the resulting video frames to any application that support frameservers (frame client), we use it to decode and merge the left and right video tracks, the kind of thing you can achieve with Premiere or Vegas, but free.
+*AviSynth* is a script based [frameserver](http://en.wikipedia.org/wiki/Frameserver), it can read, decode and serve the resulting video frames to any application that support frameservers (frame client), we use it to decode and merge the left and right video tracks, the kind of thing you can achieve with Premiere or Vegas, but free.

 ##### Software and Scripts Required for SBS Video Encoding